Affiliate links on Android Authority may earn us a commission. Learn more.

-How to format and partition an external hard drive on Windows
+How to format and partition an external hard drive or SSD on Windows

-Windows is pretty good with hard disk file systems.
+Windows is pretty good with hard disk and SSD file systems.
 While you may think that you’re stuck with the same partitions and format your hard disk came with, Windows will let you change things up as per your preference.
 It’s not too complicated, either.
-Here’s how to format and partition an external hard drive on Windows.
+Here’s how to format and partition an external hard drive or SSD on Windows.

 JUMP TO KEY SECTIONS

 What you need to know about partitioning and formatting

 You might have heard “partitioning” and “formatting” used in the context of hard drives and OS.
 But what do these terms actually mean?

 “Partitioning” refers to the process of dividing a disk into several sub-devices, and allocating sub-devices to the OS to allow it to carry out functions in the rest of the sub-devices and computer.
 So, for instance, you can have one 500GB drive, and have it partitioned into one 100GB drive partition to boot Windows out of (and the OS will create all the other requisite partitions for recovery, etc.), and the other 400GB drive partition to store your programs and files.

 Why should you partition a drive?